Chapter Nineteen: Job Costing and Modern Cost Management Systems

-Ordering a computer requires one to choose components relating to memory, hard drives, and so on.
-Each computer represents a unique job, and will have a unique cost.
+Purchasing a computer requires one to choose components relating to memory, hard drives, and so on.
+Each unique computer represents a unique job, and will have a unique cost.
 How can cost data be efficiently captured?
 If one were to open up the housing on a computer, one would quickly note that many of the expensive parts within have serial numbers, barcodes, or other unique identifiers.
-These IDs were probably mechanically scanned into a database that matches them with the serial number of the finished computer unit.
+These IDs were likely mechanically scanned into a database to match them with the serial number of the finished computer unit.
 As a result, a computer manufacturer can tell exactly which memory chips, hard drives, etc. are installed on a specific computer.
 This is helpful for warranty processing, product recalls, and other inventory management issues.
 But, that same data can also be used to produce a listing of direct material cost for each unit produced.

 Technology is also used to track and log time to specific jobs via various “login clocks.”
 Note that the information being tracked is essentially the same as what Donnie was providing to Jack via the daily time sheet, but with added efficiency, accuracy, and control.
 In addition to monitoring job cost, a manager must also safeguard corporate resources.
 Here, technology can play a key role.